MarionMcG/Python-Project-2018/README.md

 * P-values indicate that all scatter diagrams except Sepal Length and Sepal Width, have a statistically significant realtionship (p < 0.05).

 * Despite having good p-values, some of these sets have low r-squared values.
 These are the Sepal Width vs. Petal Length and Sepal Width vs. Petal Width relationships.
 This suggests that even though there is a statistically significant relationship, the equations of the line of best fit would not be a good model in these cases.

+## Further plans

+During my analysis of the Iris Dataset, I tried to avoid analysis conducted by data scientists to avoid their work influencing my own.
+My intial plan to plot the data on scatter diagrams was heavily influenced by the grahical representations of this data on Wikipedia.

+This approach helped me to appreciate the importance of using programming languages like Python to conduct data analysis.
+My own analysis identified errors in P.S.
+Hoey's mathematical analysis of this set, including an incorrectly identified minimum value.

+Following the completion of my own analysis, I consulted analysis of the dataset conducted by data scientists.

 ## References
 * Fisher, R.A.
 [The use of multiple measurements in taxonomic problems.](https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x)Annals of Eugenics.
 7 (2): 179–188.
 (1936) Accessed on 10/04/2018.